Electrification, Hybridization & Alternative fuels

 Special and strategic design in work lighting

-Global R&D director
+Christian Wadell Global R&D director Tyri Lights Sweden

 In the automotive industry, design has always been of the greatest importance.
 The lights on a car are one of the most important design elements and brand signals.
 Today, this is becoming as important for heavy vehicles.
 When designing new lights for vehicles, there is much more to consider besides the look and feel of the lighting unit.
 High-quality vehicles need high-quality lights, with a long lifetime.
 They also need efficient light output in an optimal and flexible lighting solution to help create a good working environment for the operator and those working around a machine.
 In addition, environmental issues and sustainability are becoming increasingly important.
 This presentation will discuss design as a strategic tool, different levels of special lighting design, TYRI inventions available for your product, how to increase aftermarket sales, design case studies – Toyota and Massey Ferguson, and how much all this will cost.